pchernovolenko/UICustomActionSheet/README.md

     UICustomActionSheet *actionSheet = [[UICustomActionSheet alloc] initWithTitle:@"Hello World" delegate:self buttonTitles:@[@"Bottom button",@"Top button"]];

+Feel free to set `nil` for `title` if you don't want it to be shown in your ActionSheet.
 To present UICustomActionSheet in the view, you may use the same method as in UIActionSheet:

     [actionSheet showInView:self.view];